 Go right ahead and reach for a seasoned ground beef to replace the chicken in this air fryer recipe.
 It will air fry the same way.

 For this recipe I used chicken and onions.
 If you are wanting a vegetarian style enchilada do cheese and homemade refried beans.
 To be honest, you can stuff almost anything in an enchilada.
+You can also top your enchilada with sour cream and Homemade Blender Guacamole in just 5 minutes flat!

 Mexican rice, refried beans, green salad and more pair nicely with chicken enchiladas.
 Or serve them up as a meal by itself.